sshoemake/Meal_Project/README.md

 sudo service apache2 restart

 #TEST site using sqlite3 database
 python manage.py runserver 0.0.0.0:8000 --settings=meal_project.settings.production
+  pull sqlite3 details from dev.py for this to work

 Had to install mysqlclient on linux
 #Had an access issue to the database
 sudo mysql